squaremo/node-spb/README.md

 have a `close` method.
 It is safe to invoke methods and to supply callbacks for the above events on the underlying server; only `'connection'` is not equivalent.

+## A note on pipes

+Piping a spb stream to a byte stream will simply strip out size prefixes, effectively concatenating the messages into undelimited bytes.
+Piping a byte stream to a spb stream will encode as discrete messages the (probably arbitrarily delimited) packets read on the byte stream.